-Talking stops now as Old Firm final bragging rights go on the line
+Talking stops now - Old Firm final bragging rights on line

-Viaplay Cup final: Time for talking is over as Rangers look to shake Celtic
+Celtic v Rangers in Viaplay Cup final: Time for talking is over

 Last updated on .From the section Scottish League Cup